Beech Grove, Indiana: Transportation

+Certain streets change names at the Beech Grove city limits.
+Indianapolis' Troy Avenue becomes Beech Grove's Albany Street; Indianapolis' Sherman Drive becomes Beech Grove's 17th Avenue; and Indianapolis' Emerson Avenue becomes (in places) Beech Grove's 1st Avenue.

 Local media

 Beech Grove has no daily newspaper, but its news events were mainly covered for many years by a free weekly newspaper headquartered within the city.
 Titled The Southside Times, the weekly was for most of its existence known as the Perry Township Weekly.
 The Southside Times left its longtime Main Street home in November 2012 in favor of a house on US 31 South, while the space was filled by Shupe's Lawn Care company.
-Past Beech Grove newspapers included the Independent, the Graphic and the Spotlight.
+Past Beech Grove newspapers included the Independent, the Graphic, and the Spotlight.
 The city has no local radio or television station.
 It is part of the Indianapolis radio/television market and has its own cable TV Government-access television channel available on the Comcast system.
+Collegiate Commons, Inc., a nonprofit that publishes The Indiana Commons, an online newspaper focused on promoting civic engagement, is headquartered in the city.

 Youth activities

 Among the organizations sponsoring youth athletics are the Beech Grove Little League, the Beech Grove Athletic Boosters (football, volleyball, basketball), the Beech Grove Wrestling Club, the Beech Grove Girls Softball Association, the Beech Grove Soccer Club and the Beech Grove Swimming Club.
 Teams representing Holy Name of Jesus School participate in Indianapolis' Catholic Youth Organization sports league, in sports such as football, wrestling, kickball, and basketball.

 The Scouting movement, both the Boy Scouts of America and the Girl Scouts of the USA, have had a long history within Beech Grove.
 For many years, Boy Scout Troop 79 was the city's main unit; present troops are 108.
 Various Girl Scout and Brownie Troops have existed.
 Beech Grove, although not a rural community, also has an active chapter of the traditionally-rural 4-H Club.